-“Ya gotta staht somewayah,” I fall into New English.
-Just hanging with the locals.
+“Ya gotta staht somewayah,” I fall into New English., just hanging with the locals.

 We load the equipment into the station wagon, moving Minehan into the middle bench seat.
 Carol looks anxiously at the senseless boy, realizing the pitfalls of dating a high schooler.
 Perhaps they had further plans for the evening.
 The Irish curse trumps any plans.
 I actually miss him when Jim drives off to Waltham.
 The six of us pile into the Dart.
 Joey has continued Troy’s access to free liquor.
 He has to be propped up in the back while I drive.
-Jill and Carol sit with me while Trixie and Jean were squeezed into the back with Troy.
+Jill and Carol sit with me while Trixie and Jean are squeezed into the back with Troy.
 We chat up front, while the back seat sleeps.
 I never knew that girls snore before.
 Jill and I sympathize with Carol’s dilemma; I miss Tim; Jill misses him too but is not saying so.
 Finally kidding her for still crushing on him, I tell her that Tim has no problem sharing his love.
 I explain that Trudie and he accommodate my being his only boyfriend.
 We have a long bull session about the differences between straight and gay affairs.
-It comes down to possessiveness.
+It all comes down to possessiveness.
 I can’t believe I’m defending open relationships when I was so jealous of Tommy, the junior high kid.